IlknurTuell/Netflix-Movies-and-Shows-SQL/README.md

 By examining both the highest- and lowest-rated titles, this analysis provides a balanced view of content performance on Netflix.
 The findings help identify productions that resonate strongly with viewers, as well as those that may benefit from further evaluation or improvement.
 These insights can support content discovery for viewers and inform data-driven strategies for enhancing recommendation systems and future content development.

-### 🎭 Which genres are the most common on Netflix?
+### 2.Which genres are the most common on Netflix?
 #### 🎬 Most Common Movie Genres
 ```sql
 SELECT TOP 10 genres,